Pre-K Program Philosophy and Goals

-Our Early Childhood program is developmentally appropriate.
+Our Early Childhood program at St. Ann is developmentally appropriate.
 This means that the activities the children engage in are appropriate for their age and their developmental level.
 It also means that teachers work with each child to ensure that their individual educational and developmental needs are being met.

 The goal of the Early Childhood program at St. Ann is to provide a rich environment that encourages children to observe, to be active, to make choices, and to experiment.

 Physically, children will enhance both their large and small muscle control and use all their senses in learning.
 Children will develop socially and emotionally as they experience a sense of self-esteem, develop a positive attitude toward life, and demonstrate cooperative, pro-social behavior.
 We believe it is best practice for siblings to be in separate preschool classrooms, as it promotes independence along with many other positive life skills.

 Finally, children will develop cognitively as they acquire learning and problem solving skills, expand logical thinking skills, expand verbal communication skills, develop beginning reading and writing skills, acquire concepts and information leading to a fuller understanding of the world, and demonstrate skills in make-believe play.